0atman/noboilerplate/CODE_OF_CONDUCT.md

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.

+### Our Goal

+The goal of this document is to set the overall tone for our community.
+This isn’t an exhaustive list of things you can and can't do.
+Rather, take this document in the spirit in which it’s intended, and try to be your best self.

+### Scope

+This Code of Conduct applies to all spaces managed by 0atman/Namta0/Tris.
+This includes, but is not limited to, the NAMTAO Productions Discord server, NoBoilerplate/LostTerminal/ModemPrometheus repositories on GitHub and the NoBoilerplate YouTube-channel.
+In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

+The NoBoilerplate Code of Conduct applies equally to all members of the community, including staff.

 ## Rules

 1. Don't forget to be awesome.